YosysHQ/mcy/docs/source/tutorial.rst

 	mcy init
 	mcy run

-Depending on your randomly generated mutations, you may some mutations tagged as ``FMONLY``.
+Depending on your randomly generated mutations, you may have some mutations tagged as ``FMONLY`` in your initial set of 10.
 Check if the following line appears in ``mcy status``:

 .. code-block:: text

 	Tagged 1 mutations as "FMONLY".

-If not, you can generate new mutations by re-running the above commands, or by increasing the number of mutations.
+If you wish, you can generate new mutations by re-running the above commands, or by increasing the number of mutations.

-If everything is working correctly, you can now return the mutation set size to its original value.
+If everything is working correctly, you can return the mutation set size to its original value.

 .. code-block:: text

 	[options]
 	size 1000

-Running mcy will now require significantly more time, so don't forget to enable parallelism:
+Running ``mcy`` will now require significantly more time, so don't forget to enable parallelism:

 .. code-block:: text